 Patient experience and insight – holding providers to account

-The CCG regularly reviews patient feedback on the quality of its providers through monthly Clinical Quality Review Meetings (CQRM).
+The CCG regularly reviews patient feedback on the quality of services provided by commissioned providers through monthly Clinical Quality Review Meetings (CQRM).
 These are attended by representatives from our providers and the CCG’s quality leads.
+At the meetings providers share information about their services, so we can understand if they are meeting the needs of the people in the city.
+In addition we undertake visits to services and attend internal meetings run by the providers to review the quality of services.

-The comments we receive about providers from local people, through our Patient Experience team, are monitored at the meetings.
+The comments we receive about providers from local people, through our Patient Experience team, are monitored at our Clinical Governance Committee meeting held every month.

 This offers the CCG opportunities to discuss the detail, identify any trends and assure itself that the experience of its patients – both positive and negative – is being used to drive quality improvements across the healthcare system.